tarunMkhanna/Household-Interventions/README.md

 # Household-Interventions
-This repository is a part of the Supplementary Information to the article titled, "Reducing carbon emissions of households through monetary incentives and behavioral interventions: a meta-analysis".
+This repository is a part of the Supplementary Information to the article titled, "Meta-analysis on the role of behavioral change in reducing energy consumption and emissions in residential buildings".
 It also contains the code developed and the data collected for this project.